aerni/statamic-livewire-forms/README.md

 ### Field Models

-Field models are responsible for generating a field's properties like `view`, `label`, and `rules`.
+Each Statamic fieldtype is mapped to a Livewire Forms field model.
+Models are responsible for generating a field's properties like `view`, `label`, `instructions`, `options`, and so on.
+You can find the default mappings in `config/livewire-forms.php`.

 For instance, all the fields of type `\Statamic\Fieldtypes\Select::class` are bound to the `\Aerni\LivewireForms\Fields\Select::class` model.
 A field property is created for each model method ending with `Property`, e.g. `optionsProperty()` will generate an `options` property.

-To change a fields default model, simply change the binding in the `models` property in your component:
+To change a field's default model, simply change the binding in the `models` property in your component:

 ```php
 protected array $models = [